Learn how to evaluate the risk level of EB-5 projects and increase your chances of immigrating successfully.

 The EB-5 Project’s Financial Cushion

 A financial cushion enables the project to continue operating even if it does not obtain the projected amount of EB-5 capital.
-Projects with funds from non-EB-5 sources, such as through equity or loans, have a greater financial cushion and lower immigration risk for investors; even if not all of the EB-5-sourced funds are obtained, the project will still be adequately funded.
-Projects that rely heavily on EB-5 funding are more likely to experience a capital shortfall, leaving investors unable to receive their Green Cards.
+Projects with funds from non-EB-5 sources, such as through equity or loans, have a greater financial cushion and lower immigration risk for investors.

 Projected Job Creation

-To qualify for a Green Card, EB-5 investors must prove that their funding has led to the creation of at least 10 jobs.
-A project that aims to create no more than 10 jobs per investor is at risk of falling short of the employment requirement; unexpected financial difficulties or construction delays could leave investors without their Green Cards.
-In contrast, projects that aim to create significantly more jobs than the minimum requirement are safer options.
+To qualify for a Green Card, EB-5 investors must prove the EB-5 Project is a job-creating entity and that their funding has led to the creation of at least 10 jobs.
+An EB-5 Project that aims to create no more than 10 jobs per investor is at risk of falling short of the employment requirement.
+Unexpected financial difficulties or construction delays could leave investors without their Green Cards.

-Certain projects can more readily create a job cushion than others, such as those that include construction jobs; the purchase of materials and other construction costs can help meet the job creation requirement.
+In contrast, EB-5 Projects that aim to create significantly more jobs than the minimum requirement are safer options.
+Certain EB-5 Projects can more readily create a job cushion than others, such as those that include construction jobs; purchasing materials and other construction costs can help meet the job creation requirement.

 The Job Creation Timeline

-EB-5 projects must not only create enough jobs.
-They must also create them within a certain time frame: an EB-5 investor’s directly created jobs (that is, W-2 positions on the company’s payroll) must be sustained for a minimum of two years.
 As part of proper EB-5 due diligence, investors should look for projects with feasible job creation forecasts that can be sustained for the required timespan.

 At the same time, construction jobs that were created from other forms of financing before the EB-5 investment was made can often count toward the investors’ job creation.